 While that is a progressive step, thousands of dogs and cats were killed each year at the City of San Antonio Animal Care Services while Castro was mayor.

 Four thousand, eight hundred thirty one.
 According to Watchdog Mary’s analysis of the City of San Antonio’s own records 4,831 dogs were euthanized by its Animal Care Services (ACS) department last year.

 Nearly 2,000 of those dogs were listed in the reports as “healthy."

 Those numbers came as a shock to volunteers who try to help find the pound pups new homes, “It is disgusting that so many are killed.
-That is atrocious," said Laurie Williams.
+That is atrocious," Laurie Williams said.